-The Sonos One gives you more choices over your smart home devices and how to control them, so we’re giving it the win again but check back with us regularly as this is one category in which Apple is making huge strides to improve.
+The Sonos One gives you more choices over your smart home devices and how to control them, so we’re giving it the win again.
+Keep in mind, however, that Apple is taking huge strides to improve compatibility.

 Winner: Sonos One

-It’s possible that as Apple evolves its support for the HomePod, and if you’re ever able to use any music service other than Apple Music, we may reconsider our choice.
+It’s possible that as Apple evolves its support for the HomePod, (and when it finally gets third-party music service support), we may reconsider our choice.
 However, for now, the Sonos One is the better smart speaker.

 - The best smart speakers for 2020

 - What is Tidal?
 The hi-fi streaming music service fully explained